You dont have javascript enabled! Please enable it!

 During your fascinating African Spice Safaris tour in Kenya’s Arabuko Sokoke Reserve, watch the forest floor, bushes, and trees closely and you may be lucky enough to spot some of the reptile and frog species.

-Other animals to watch out for include twig snake, monitor, sand lizard, Bunty’s dwarf toad, squeaker frog, marbled shovel-shout, to name just of few of the cold-blooded species found in this distinct forest.
+Other animals to watch out for include twig snake, monitor, sand lizard, Bunty’s dwarf toad, squeaker frog, and marbled shovel-shout, to name just of few of the cold-blooded species found in this distinct forest.
+After a couple of hours, we exit the park and return to Malindi/ Mombasa bringing your action-packed day safari to a close.

 Malindi Day Trip Arabuko-Sokoke Forest Nature Walks Prices